ying-tang/help-documentation/_cinder/compatible-glance-images.md

 ---

 **Cinder** volumes are block storage devices that you attach to instances to enable persistent storage.
-Cinder volumes are not deleted when you terminate an instance.
-You can attach a volume to a running instance or detach a volume and attach it to another instance at any time.
-You can also delete a volume.

 Resizing of Cinder volumes is not supported yet.
 Until it becomes supported, you can accomplish the same thing with these steps: